emacsfodder/tmtheme-to-emacs/README.md

     options:

-        -f,         ouput Emacs 24 deftheme to file e.g. Birds of Paradise.tmTheme
+        -f         ouput Emacs 24 deftheme to file e.g. Birds of Paradise.tmTheme

                    becomes:

                    birds-of-paradise-theme.el

-        -s,         when used with -f silence output -o,         when used with -f overwrite existing file
+        -s         when used with -f silence output
+        -o         when used with -f overwrite existing file

+        --debug    debugging output

 When run without options converte theme is sent to `STDOUT`